Linebreeding, Inbreeding & Outcrossing

 Not-so-close inbreeding would be anything like grandfather to granddaughter, grandson to grandmother, uncle to niece, aunt to nephew, cousin to cousin, half-brother to half-sister.
 That’s opposed to very close inbreeding, which includes breeding daughters back to their fathers for successive generations, sons to their mothers, or brothers to sisters.

-Outcrossing is breeding chickens that are unrelated, which minimizes the chances for undesirable traits that can occur with inbreeding.
+Outcrossing is breeding chickens that are unrelated, which minimizes the chances of undesirable traits that can occur with inbreeding.
 Unfortunately, the heterozygous nature also reduces the chances for any desirable trait.
 Unrelated chickens have a higher chance of being heterozygous with unmatching gene pairs (e.g., green and blue legs).
 Outcrossing creates gene diversity, and while an outcrossed bird may be an outstanding performer, it is less interesting for breeding stocks.
 The best outcrosses start with a pure strain chicken that is strongly linebred.

 Sometimes outcrossing can produce an excellent bird with desired characteristics, almost by accident.
 However, due to their heterozygous nature, it’s unlikely that they will breed true.